Steve P’s review published on Letterboxd :

 The Chief: With a bit of luck, you'll do both.

 Who thought the Carry On team would be so ahead of the curve?
-A Bond spoof from them was a given but I was very surprised that it was made only two years after Doctor No and aping the From Russia With Love cover.
+A Bond spoof from them was a given, but I was very surprised that it was made only two years after Dr No and aping the From Russia With Love cover.
 Not that it just takes pot shots at Bond.
 Anyone who has seen The Third Man will smile as soon as the zither score kicks in during the Vienna sequences.
 There also nods to Casablanca and Modesty Blaise.

 Any Carry On film without Sid James always feels like a more ensemble effort to me.
 I really like the cast in this one.
 Kenneth Williams in a rare leading role, plays bottom of the barrel Secret Agent Simpkins of the British Intelligence.
 After a top secret formula is stolen by STENCH (Society for the Total Extinction of Non-Conforming Humans), Simpkins and three misfit trainees (Bernard Cribbins, Barbara Windsor and Charles Hawtrey) are sent to retrieve it, before it falls into the hands of the Dr. No rhyming Dr. Crow.